 The information needed to order a replacement transducer is printed on the cable tag.
 Do not remove this tag.
 When ordering, specify the part number, date, and frequency in kHz.
 For convenient reference, record this information on the top of page one.

-Lost, broken, or worn parts should be replaced immediately.
+Lost, broken, and worn parts should be replaced immediately.
+Obtain parts from your instrument manufacturer or marine dealer.